jmtruffa/yields/README.md

 1.- yield

-Value: (float64) Return yield of the bond given its price and cashflow.
+Value: (float64) Return yield of the bond given its price and cashflow
+      (float64) Return modified duration of the bond.

 Params:
   ticker: (string) ticker of the pre-loaded bond.